 The attacks on runners has become much more frequent.
 In the past couple of years, I too have been noticeably (and scarily) followed by unwanted spectators in their creepy conversion vans.
 The most recent was last week, so I wanted to share my top tips for keeping us safe on the run.

-- Tell someone when/where you are going.
+- Tell someone when and where you are going.
 Never embark on a run without telling someone.
-You can even share your location with a spouse/friend through apps like Glympse or RunSafe .
+You can even share your location with a spouse or friend through apps like Glympse or RunSafe .

 - Don’t share your location.
 (I know, sounds like I’m confused after that first tip, but stay with me.)
 Look at the privacy settings in your running apps (Strava, Garmin, etc.).
 Turn off the location, the tracking, the location, the public settings, etc. People are smart, and the wrong person could find you on your run.
 Closely coupled with this, be very careful about sharing your running summaries on social media, especially if your profiles are public.
 You are essentially advertising where you run and when.

 - Run with a friend or a dog.
 If you’ve got a dog that likes to run, this is a huge deterrent since a stranger doesn’t know if they bark or bite.
 Also, there is safety and protection in numbers.
 If someone sees a runner with a friend or group, they will likely pass that up for a solo runner with no support.

 - Run in visible areas that you know very well.
 Your route should be in a non-remote, frequently traveled area that has lighting along the way.
 In addition, do not try a new route on your own.
 If you look confused or unsure, that is evident to those that are watching, and you won’t know where to run (literally) if you encounter a scary situation.

 - Stay aware.
 If you’re good to run without music, do it!
 If you need your music or podcast, there are still some options:

 - Run with only one earbud in, so one ear is open.